bluenote-1577/skani/README.md

 ### v0.1.0 released - 2023-02-07.

+Lots of new experiments added on revised version of our preprint (pending bioRxiv update) in the appendix.
+We show skani has quite good AF correlation with MUMmer, and that it even works decently on simple eukaryotic MAGs, especially with the new `--slow` option.

 #### Major

 * **ANI debiasing added** - skani uses a debiasing step with a regression model trained on MAGs with MUMmer to give more accurate ANIs in the 90-98% range. v0.0.1 gave robust, but slightly overestimated ANIs, especially around 95-97% range.
 Debiasing is enabled by default, but can be turned off with ``--no-learned-ani``.